Monthly Archives: March 2013

 On Monday, March 18, "One Life to Live" begins filming for the first time in more than a year.
 Returning star Jerry verDorn (Clint Buchanan) posted pictures from the set, which shows construction underway (the soap was reportedly building sets last week) along with a look into what "All My Children's" sets are expected to look like as well as some key sets (namely the hospital and coffee shop) will be shared by both series (with alterations).
 It's understood that crew members will help transition certain sets from one show to another depending on which soap is currently in production.

-Soon after Soap Opera Network reported that The OnLine Network (TOLN) had revealed new logos for both “All My Children” and “One Life to Live,” the production company has now revealed more new logos!
-As seen on their official social media sites, Twitter (@allmychildren / @onelifetolive) and Facebook (AMC / OLTL), “AMC’s” initial logo now has life put into it instead of a plain white background, while “OLTL” is now at the center between heaven (black) and hell (red).
-The theme for “One Life” looks to play off of the fact that the series was originally supposed to be titled “Between Heaven and Hell” before ABC settled on the finished product way back when.
+Soon after Soap Opera Network reported that TOLN had revealed new logos for both "All My Children" and "One Life to Live," the production company has now revealed more new logos.
+As seen on their social media sites, Twitter and Facebook, "AMC's" initial logo now has life put into it instead of a plain white background, while "OLTL" is now at the center between heaven (black) and hell (red).
+The theme for "One Life" looks to play off of the fact that the series was originally supposed to be titled "Between Heaven and Hell" before ABC settled on the finished product way back when.

 On Saturday, April 6, fans of ABC's "General Hospital" will be able to learn more about the 50 year history of one of television's longest running programs.
 On that day, ABC News will feature the soap during that night's airing of "20/20," Soap Opera Network has learned.

 As we reported last week, “General Hospital’s” Ian Buchanan (Duke Lavery) is currently part of a four-episode arc on the web comedy “Old Dogs & New Tricks,” which follows the misadventures of four middle-aged gay friends in West Hollywood.
 He now has two episodes under his belt, meaning half the fun is yet to come!